rangle/ngCourse2/directives/structural_directives/ng_for_directive.md

 When we view the example, as we click on `Add Episode`, we can see console output indicating that only one component was created - for the newly added item to the list.

-However, if we were to remove the `trackBy` from the `*ngFor` - every time we click the button, we would see the items in the component getting destroyed and recreated.
+However, if we were to remove the `trackBy` from the `*ngFor` - every time we click the button, we would see all the items in the component getting destroyed and recreated.

 [View Example Without trackBy](https://plnkr.co/edit/hC2cIK?p=preview)